Discover the benefits of joining the Airpoints Dollar frequent flyer program.

 - Limited rewards partners.
 Air New Zealand has fewer rewards partners compared to other airlines.
 For example, Emirates allows Skywards members to redeem their points on larger range of hotel chains.

 - Confusing points structure for Australians.
 One Airpoints Dollars equates to one New Zealand dollar.
 The amount that is converted to Australians is subject to the company’s discretion.

-Frequently asked questions about the Velocity Frequent Flyer Program
+Frequently asked questions about the Airpoints Frequent Flyer program

 - Do I have to pay to join this program?
 There is a joining fee of NZ$30.
 However, this fee is waived if you have booked a first or business class flight with Air New Zealand

-- Can Australians become an Air New Zealand Airpoints member Yes.
+- Can Australians become an Air New Zealand Airpoints member?
+Yes.
+You can register online.